 (4) Continue down to the road and cross it, keeping the hedge on your right and continue down into the woodland.
 Go through the gate and into South Thoresby Warren Local Nature Reserve.
 The site is a mixture of woodland and grassland, created and managed for both people and wildlife by Lincolnshire County Council and the local community.
 Follow the path uphill to enjoy the seated areas and willow hide built by local children.

-(5) Continue around the reserve and through the woodland to join the road opposite the garage.
+(5) Continue round the reserve and through the woodland to join Calceby Lane near the garage.

-(6) Turn right along the road to go back to the village and the Vine Inn.(D/A)
+(6) Turn right along the road to go back to the village and the old Vine Inn.(D/A)

 D/A : mi 0 - alt. mi 0 - The old Vine Inn